 - Balancing on stilts

 - Large-scale mark-making using chalks

-- Small world play including trucks, dinosaurs and dolls house
+- Small world play including trucks and dinosaurs.

 - Counting activities and number recognition

 Depending on the sessions your child attends they will get the opportunity to attend ‘Forest Schools’.
 We value the importance of outdoor learning at Camblesforth and more information can be found here.

 At Camblesforth Primary School we aim to provide a happy, stimulating and secure community for every child.
 Camblesforth strongly values the partnership between home, school and the community and understands that effective communication is key to your child’s learning and development.
 We aim to build a close two-way partnership with each parent, exchanging information on the children’s achievements, interests and concerns.

 Parents are encouraged to talk briefly to the EYFS team at the beginning or end of a session and are always welcome to make an appointment for a longer discussion should they have a specific concern.
 We keep parents informed of our curriculum topics and provide links to develop and continue specific learning within these areas at home.